ipfs/bbloom/README.md

 (on MBPro15 OSX10.8.5 i7 4Core 2.4Ghz)

-With 32bit bloom filters (bloom32) using modified sdbm, bloom32 does hashing with only 2 bit shifts, one xor and one substraction per byte. smdb is about as fast as fnv64a but gives less collisions with the dataset (see mask above). bloom.New(float64(10 * 1<<16),float64(7)) populated with 1<<16 random items from the dataset (see above) and tested against the rest results in less than 0.05% collisions.
+With 32bit bloom filters (bloom32) using modified sdbm hash, bloom32 does hashing with only 2 bit shifts, one xor and one substraction per byte. smdb is about as fast as fnv64a but gives less collisions with the dataset (see mask above). bloom.New(float64(10 * 1<<16),float64(7)) populated with 1<<16 random items from the dataset (see above) and tested against the rest results in less than 0.05% collisions.

+SipHash-2-4 was found to be faster, so we are using it now. sipHash had been ported by Dimtry Chestnyk to Go (https://github.com/dchest/siphash).